 The shape of the detection functions for the deep water ranging experiment (experiment 1) differed from that of the shallow water ranging experiment (experiment 2) (Fig. 8).
 The presence of CPDI in the deep water experiment created an area of low detection probability surrounding the receiver, with the highest number of observed detections coming from tags at an intermediate distance from the receivers.
 In contrast, the highest observed number of detections during the shallow water ranging experiment, where no CPDI was observed, came from the tags positioned closest to the receivers.
 Our mechanistic model for predicting CPDI was largely congruent with field observations from ranging and validation tests, accurately predicting when the effects of CPDI were observed.
 For both validation experiments, detection of transmissions from tag-receiver pairs where no CPDI was predicted surpassed those where CPDI was predicted by our mechanistic model.
 In controlled tank experiments, we were able to accurately predict the detection/non-detection of 460 simulated transmissions with 95.7% accuracy using our multipath arrival prediction criterion.

-Experiment 1: Quantifying Detection Range in Deep Water: 7 June – 16 June 2014 During the deep water ranging experiment, on average, the range at which tag transmissions were detected ranged 840 and 846 m (Range including standard error: 839 – 845 m) with some variation with different factor levels of random predictor variables (Fig. 8A).
+Experiment 1: Quantifying Detection Range in Deep Water: 7 June – 16 June 2014 During the deep water ranging experiment, on average, the range at which tag transmissions were detected ranged between 840 and 846 m (Range including standard error: 839 – 847 m) with some variation with different factor levels of random predictor variables (Fig. 8A).
 The range affected by CPDI extended 276.5 m (Range including standard error: 276 – 277 m) from the receiver for all permutations of predictor variables.
 The influence of each combination of predictor variables on GAM estimates of AMDR and CPDI range are presented in Table 1.

-There were 8 GAMs with equal to or within 2 AIC values of the lowest, and thus best fit model’s value.
+There were 8 GAMs with AIC values equal to or within 2 AIC values of the lowest, and thus best fit, model.
 Each of these explained 64.6% of variation in the number of transmissions per hour detected by the receivers (Adjusted R2 = 0.647).
 The predictor variables included in the GAM with the lowest AIC were distance, receiver height, tag height, mean hourly wind speed, mean hourly wind gust, and diurnal period.

 Experiment 2: Quantifying Detection Range in Shallow Water: 22 November – 2 December 2014